 Some other terms that can have meaning are “authentic” or “pure”, meaning the essential oil is only from that specified plant, and “unadulterated” which means the oil is not diluted or mixed with a carrier oil.
-But again, because standards for quality control in the industry do not yet exist, you can’t simply say you are safe looking for those words.
+But again, because standards for quality control in the industry do not yet exist, there is no one overseeing the production, so you are simply taking the company’s word.

 How to choose your essential oils